f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 --------------------------

 This document provides guidance and recommendations for establishing a foundational HTTP Load Balancer (HTTP-LB) configuration.
-The suggested settings are based on practices gathered from field teams with extensive experience deploying HTTP-LBs and related components within customer environments for PoV purposes or to establish a baseline deployment model.
+The suggested settings are based on practices gathered from field teams with extensive experience deploying HTTP-LBs and related objects within customer environments for PoV purposes or to establish a baseline deployment model.
-Since this is not an exhaustive configuration guide but should be utilized as a starting point to support customers in their Distributed Cloud journey and inital deployments of HTTP-LB.
+Since this is not an exhaustive configuration guide it should be utilized as a starting point to support customers in their Distributed Cloud journey and inital deployments of HTTP-LB.
 Customers are encouraged to customize and adapt these recommendations to meet their specific requirements and deployment scenarios.

 Covered Topics: